sheharyarn/memento/README.md

-**Memento** is an extremely easy-to-use and powerful wrapper in Elixir that makes is very easy and intuitive to work with [Mnesia][mnesia], the Erlang Distributed Realtime Database.
+**Memento** is an extremely easy-to-use and powerful wrapper in Elixir that makes is intuitive to work with [Mnesia][mnesia], the Erlang Distributed Realtime Database.
 The original Mnesia API in Erlang is convoluted, unorganized and combined with the complex `MatchSpec` and `QLC` query language, is hard to work with in Elixir, especially for beginners.
 Memento attempts to define a simple API to work with tables, removing the majority of complexity associated